O PEDROUZO – SANTIAGO

 The inside of the Santiago Cathedral

 Although the service was in Italian/Spanish, and we did not fully understand the Catholic way, we could take the time to find some quietness and reflect on our journey.
-I was so grateful to our Father in Heaven that we could undertook this walk and that we’ve arrived safe and healthy in Santiago … I really felt blessed to sit here after almost 5 weeks of walking through beautiful landscapes and meeting wonderful people.
+I was so grateful to our Father in Heaven that we could undertook this walk and that we arrived safe and healthy in Santiago … I really felt blessed to sit here after almost 5 weeks of walking through beautiful landscapes and for meeting such wonderful people.

-Our own room in the Lux Santiago Hotel!
+Our own room in the Lux Santiago Hotel

-We were not sure whether we will undertake another Camino again and just wanted to enjoy this moment … but never say never!
+We were not sure whether we will undertake another Camino and just wanted to enjoy this moment … but never say never!
 For now, I think it’s safe to say that I want my feet to rest and that this might take some time!

 The “Three wise men” from USA/Korea